-With a new year come new changes and updates to payroll requirements.
-2018 is quickly approaching, so we have compiled the following list of items that may initiate some payroll changes in your organization.
-You might start thinking about these and take action sooner than later.
+With a new year come a lot of new changes and updates to payroll requirements.
+2021 is quickly approaching, so - as in past years - we compiled the following list of items that may initiate some payroll changes in your organization.
+You might start thinking about these now and take action sooner than later.

 Here we are.
 The first of October.
 Does everyone know what that means?
 Yes, it means the leaves are falling and changing colors, and the holidays are quickly approaching.
 Payroll/Accounting departments know what it means, too: it’s time, once again, for quarter end.